s-niwas/astro-incresco/src/content/post/creating-a-simple-chatbot-in-salesforce-lightning-using-api-ai-in-less-than-60-mins.md

 4. Select the ChatBot component and Ta-da.

 Your chatbot is ready, You can find the entire code base [here](https://github.com/parthi22/SFchatbot).
 Hope this helps!

-> # _Click❤ to recommend this to other Medium readers interested in AI, chatbots and development._

- <iframe src="https://medium.com/media/243670c9ffaa9e93541d1cf07faa2b05" frameborder=0></iframe>